-A "Claim" is any request for a Policy benefit or benefits made for a Member in accordance with this Policy's claims procedure.
+A "Claim" is any request for a Policy benefit or benefits made for a Covered Person in accordance with this Policy's claims procedure.
 A communication regarding benefits that is not made in accordance with these procedures will not be treated as a Claim under these procedures.

-The initial benefit claim determination notice will be included in the Member's explanation of benefits (EOB) or in a letter from Us.
+The initial benefit claim determination notice will be included in the Covered Person's explanation of benefits (EOB) or in a letter from Us.
 Written notification will be provided whether or not the decision is adverse.

-The Member becomes a "Claimant" when the Member makes a request for a benefit or benefits in accordance with this Policy's claims procedures.
+The Covered Person becomes a "Claimant" when the Covered Person makes a request for a benefit or benefits in accordance with this Policy's claims procedures.

 An Authorized Representative may act on behalf of a Claimant with respect to a benefit claim or appeal under these claims procedures.
 Claimants should complete and submit an Appointment of Authorized Representative form in order to appoint an authorized representative.
-For post-service claims, no person (including a treating health care professional) will be recognized as an authorized representative until We receive an
+No person (including a treating health care professional) will be recognized as an authorized representative until We receive an Appointment of Authorized Representative form signed by the Claimant.